Dutch Oven Accessories for Cast Iron Cooking

 17. Cooking Thermometer

-A little bit of a luxury I know but if you want your meat to perfection every time for around $60 a thermometer such as this would be worth every cent.
+It’s a little bit of a luxury, I know, but if you want your meat to perfection every time for around $60, a thermometer such as this would be worth every cent.

-This one comes with a preset temperature setting for easy use and is made from food-grade stainless steel.
+This one has a preset temperature setting for easy use and is made from food-grade stainless steel.
 It can also withstand temperatures up to 716 degrees Fahrenheit.

 In our house, we could not live without our meat thermometer.
-Our family has two rare meat eaters and two well-done meat eaters it literally saves a lot of arguments as we all get what we want.
+Our family has two rare meat eaters and two well-done meat eaters.
+It saves a lot of arguments as we all get what we want.

 Dutch Oven Cooking Utensils